cybertraining-dsc/reu2022/project/introduction.md

 will be located in reu2022 or in books (both are repos).

 Contribution will be determined based on review of commits, lines in such a fashion that the final lines willbe considered.
-FOr example let us assume you spent significant time on a section that ia a duplication of what others do, we will then delete that sections and you have not achieved a contribution.
+For example let us assume you spent significant time on a section that ia a duplication of what others do, we will then delete that sections and you have not achieved a contribution.